 It is hard to mistake the look of a gooseneck trailer.
 They get their name from the tall, long trailer tongues that come up and extend into the truck bed.
 This long trailer neck couples to a hitch ball mounted in the middle of the truck bed.
 Gooseneck trailers are usually quite large and are capable of hauling much heavier loads thanks to the placement of the hitch.
 With the hitch being in the bed of the truck, the tongue weight of the trailer is placed over the rear axle instead of the end of the vehicle.
 This placement improves stability and handling, which would otherwise be quite challenging.
 You can take sharper turns with a gooseneck trailer as long as you maintain a slow speed.

-Fifth-wheel trailers are designed to carry very heavy loads and also feature a hitch placement in the center of the pickup bed.
+5th-wheel trailers are designed to carry very heavy loads and also feature a hitch placement in the center of the pickup bed.
 Similar to a semi-truck, you will find a horseshoe-shaped plate mounted within the bed.
 The kingpin on the trailer can then slide into the plate’s grooves and lock into place so the trailer can rotate on the plate.
-Towing a fifth-wheel requires a vehicle with a much higher towing capacity, but they can also be a little easier to maneuver than you might assume, thanks to the style of hitch coupling.
+Towing a 5th-wheel requires a vehicle with a much higher towing capacity, but they can also be a little easier to maneuver than you might assume, thanks to the style of hitch coupling.

 Safe Trailer Towing